 The Central African Republic is a fragile country.
-The cycles of violence are deeply rooted in factors that drive fragility such as a lack of social cohesion at all levels of society, the concentration of political power in the hands of a small elite, social and regional disparities between Bangui and its outskirts, the capture and mismanagement of natural resources by the elite, and persistent insecurity fueled by a regional system of conflicts.
+The cycles of violence are deeply entrenched, owing primarily to (i) a lack of social cohesion, (ii) the concentration of political power in the hands of a small elite, (iii) social and regional disparities, (iv) the capture and mismanagement of natural resources by the elite, and (v) persistent insecurity fueled by a regional system of conflicts.

-With more than 12,000 personnel, the UN peacekeeping force MINUSCA has been in the Central African Republic since September 15, 2014, with a primary mandate to protect civilians.
-Since the departure of French troops in 2016, the Central African Republic has also been receiving bilateral military support from Russia (since October 9, 2017, in the context of talks between President Touadéra and the Russian Foreign Minister Sergey Lavrov) and from Rwanda (since October 15, 2019 in the context of President Paul Kagame’s visit to the country).
+With more than 15,000 personnel, the UN peacekeeping force MINUSCA has been in the Central African Republic since 2014 with a primary mandate to protect civilians.
+Since the departure of French troops in 2016, the Central African Republic has also been receiving bilateral military support from Russia and Rwanda.

-The Political Agreement for Peace and Reconciliation (APPR-CAR) signed on February 6, 2019 with 14 armed groups, provides a roadmap to long-term stability and peace, even after armed groups linked to the CPC left the agreement in December 2020.
-Based on UNHCR data as of January 30, 2021, there were more than 632,000 refugees and 630,834 displaced persons in the country because of the persistent insecurity.
+The Political Agreement for Peace and Reconciliation (APPR-RCA), signed in February 2019 with 14 armed groups, continues to provide a roadmap to long-term stability and peace, even after armed groups linked to the CPC left the agreement in December 2020.

 Social Context and Development Challenges

-- Approximately 630,834 people remain internally displaced while 632,000 Central African refugees were sheltering in neighboring countries (UNHCR data as of January 30, 2021).
-It is expected that in 2021, 2.8 million Central Africans—more than half of the country’s population—will need humanitarian assistance, with 1.9 million people in acute need.
-In order to meet humanitarian needs, the government of the Central African Republic and the Office for the Coordination of Human Affairs (OCHA) officially launched the $444.7 million Humanitarian Response Plan for 2021.
+- Almost 664,000 persons remain internally displaced while 735,000 Central African refugees are sheltering in neighboring countries (UNHCR data as of February 15, 2022).
+It is estimated that by 2022, 3.1 million Central Africans, or more than half of the country’s population, are expected to need humanitarian assistance.
+The government of the Central African Republic and the Office for the Coordination of Humanitarian Affairs (OCHA) have officially launched a $461.3 million Humanitarian Response Plan for 2022.

 - The Central African Republic has one of the lowest education and gender equality indicators in the world.
-The poor quality of primary education, the nonexistence of secondary school education for girls, and the numerous cases of violence against women and girls, with 11,000 reported incidents each year (2016), 74% of which involve children, remain pressing challenges for the country.
+The poor quality of primary education, the nonexistence of secondary school education for girls, and the numerous cases of violence against women and girls remain pressing challenges for the country.

 - Average life expectancy is 53 years.
-High levels of malnutrition exist, with more than 40% of the population suffering from chronic malnutrition (stunting).
-The fertility rate is high at 6.2 children per woman.
+40% of the population suffers from chronic malnutrition while fertility rates remain high with 6.4 children per woman.